CodeSlicing/pure-swift-ui-design/Assets/Docs/LayoutGuides/layout-guides.md

   - [Practical Examples](#practical-examples)
   - [Putting it all Together](#putting-it-all-together)

-I've made some videos on layout guides which might be a good place to start if you'd prefer - playlist for [PureSwiftUIDesign][pure-swift-ui-design] can be found [here][layout-guides-playlist]:
+I've made some videos on layout guides which might be a good place to start if you'd prefer.
+The playlist for [PureSwiftUIDesign][pure-swift-ui-design] can be found [here][layout-guides-playlist]:

 <p align="center" style="padding-top:10px; padding-bottom:10px">
 <style>